discourse/discourse/README.md

 | Microsoft Edge        |              |              |
 | Mozilla Firefox       |              |              |

-Additionally, we aim to support Safari on iOS 12.5+ until January 2023 (Discourse 3.0).
+Additionally, we aim to support Safari on iOS 15.7+.

 ## Built With